kwkoo/credscontroller/README.md

 * This was forked from <https://github.com/raffaelespazzoli/credscontroller>.
 * This repo has been updated to work with OpenShift 3.11.
-* It is still using an old version of Vault (0.11.1).
+* It has been updated to use Vault v1.3.2.

 This project implements the workflow illustrated in the following picture